Skip to Content

 Picture of cabbage on the ground

-It is suggested that all the crops that grow above the ground, especially annuals, should be planted during the waxing period of the moon.
-And the best time to sow or leafy transplant annuals like spinach, lettuce, cabbage, and celery is the new moon.
+It is suggested that all the crops that grow above the ground, especially annuals, should be planted during the waxing period of the Moon.
+And the best time to sow or leafy transplant annuals like spinach, lettuce, cabbage, and celery is the new Moon.

-During the waxing period of the moon, the moonlight increases each night which encourages the growth of leaves and stems.
-On the other hand, the first quarter is an excellent phase for fruits and crops with external seeds.
+During the waxing period of the Moon, the moonlight increases each night, which encourages the growth of leaves and stems.
+On the other hand, the first Quarter is an excellent phase for fruits and crops with external seeds.

 Below-Ground (Root) Crops